eclipse-archived/codewind-docs/docs/_documentations/che-setupregistries.md

 ## Prerequisite: Determining if you need an image registry

- The following scenarios in Codewind require you to specify which image registry is in use:
+ The following scenarios in Codewind require you have an image specify which image registry is in use.
+Choose from the following:

-**Codewind for Eclipse Che running on a remote Kubernetes cluster to develop a Codewind style project** Configure Codewind with an image registry to push the application image to that specific image registry:
+- **Codewind for Eclipse Che running on a remote Kubernetes cluster to develop a Codewind style project** Configure Codewind with an image registry to push the application image to that specific image registry.
+When you run Codewind on Kubernetes for Codewind style projects, Codewind uses [`buildah`](https://github.com/containers/buildah) to build container images from Dockerfiles and to push the images to an image registry that you specify.

+ -- Use the **Image Registry Manager** in your Codewind IDE to configure the registry to use.
+ -- Use any registry as long as `buildah` and the node that Codewind is running on can resolve the registry hostname.
+If `buildah` cannot resolve the registry hostname, `buildah` cannot push your projects to the registry, and deployment on Kubernetes is prevented.

-**Codewind for Eclipse Che running on a remote Kubernetes cluster to develop an Appsody style project** Configure Codewind to use the credentials for a specific image registry.
+- **Codewind for Eclipse Che running on a remote Kubernetes cluster to develop an Appsody style project** Configure Codewind to use the credentials for a specific image registry.

-**Using Codewind locally to develop an Appsody-style project** From the command line, enter the `docker login` command in the registry before you create the Appsody project
+- **Codewind running locally to develop an Appsody-style project** From the command line, enter the `docker login` command in the registry before you create the Appsody project

+## Image Registry Specifics

+- **Using OKD Codewind with OKD or Openshift** To use the OpenShift internal container registry with Codewind, see [Adding the OpenShift internal registry with Codewind](openshiftregistry.html).

 ## Adding an image registry in Codewind